department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.SPlabReport-notes.md

   - schema values but no examples: author, caseNumber, comment, facility
 - Need mock data for CY and EM

+#### Most common types of Pathology Labs

+Surgical Pathology is going to be the most common

+- PATHOLOGY SURGICAL TISSUE REQUEST
+- CYTOLOGY REQUEST (this one is cytology)
+- SURGICAL PATHOLOGY EXAM
+- PATHOLOGY SURGICAL REQUEST
+- SURGICAL TISSUE EXAM
+- SURGICAL PATHOLOGY

 #### Mapping Concerns

 - how to handle specimen bodySite vs sample - "Site/Specimen: " or "Collection sample:". from KBS: in vista there is a "collection sample" 60/300 that identifies the sample, "topography" 61/.01 covers where the data came from. historic vista data is not well behaved.